Public-Health-Scotland/R-Resources/RMarkdown Page Breaks in MS Word.md

 # RMarkdown: Inserting Page Breaks in MS Word

+**This requires Pandoc 2.0 which should come installed with RStudio 1.2**

 Download this [lua](https://pandoc.org/lua-filters.html) file: https://github.com/pandoc/lua-filters/blob/master/pagebreak/pagebreak.lua

 Put the lua file in the same folder as your Rmd file.